 Lending software allows administrators to monitor the number of customer registrations, separate new and existing customers, suggest a product to new customers according to their needs, and increase profits.
-Customer management feature helps to track all customer payments in real-time, reduce bad debt rates, increase customer lifetime value, and more.
+The customer management feature helps to track all customer payments in real-time, reduce bad debt rates, increase customer lifetime value, and more.

 • Parameter Customization